Viking Sigyn accidents and incidents

 The tour boat Hableany (MMSI 243070620, max capacity 60, sightseeing cruise capacity 45) was operated by Panorama Boat company.
 No injuries or damages were reported on the Viking longship. all the 33x South Korean tourists on the boat were without life jackets.

-The small boat was passing under Margit Bridge when the larger (442-ft / 135-m long) Viking ship clipped its stern and spun it.
+The small boat was passing under Margit Bridge when the larger (442-ft / 135-m long) Viking ship clipped her stern and spun it.
 The accident resulted in 7 dead and 21 missing South Koreans (including a 6-year-old girl and a 72-year-old man).
-Seven (in stable conditions) were ambulanced to a hospital.
+Seven (in stable conditions) were transported by an ambulance to a hospital.
 They were suffering hypothermia as river's water temperature was ~10 C (50 F).
 Three dead bodies were soon found approx 3 km from the crash scene.
 South Korea sent its own rescue teams to Budapest to support the search-and-rescue operations.

 The Hungarian police started a criminal investigation into the accident.
 Among the questioned was Sigyn ship's Captain Yuriy Chaplinsky (64-year-old Ukrainian, from Odessa).
-He was later officially arrested and charged with "reckless misconduct in waterborne traffic leading to mass casualties".
+He was arrested on June 1st and charged with "reckless misconduct in waterborne traffic leading to mass casualties".
+On June 13, he was released from custody after a Hungarian court granted him bail (set at EUR 45,800 / USD 53,000).

 You can add more details on reported here accident or submit new / your own Viking Sigyn ship incident ("Cruise Minus" report) via CruiseMapper's contact form.